 One Health describes the collaboration of varied disciplines working together to provide optimal health of water, environment, animals and people.
 For Criffel, that means farming animals in a sustainable way, while adding value to our agricultural products, and hosting people in a way that is in harmony with a pristine natural environment.
 We want people to come to Criffel to experience and enjoy panoramic views of the Upper Clutha, authentic country style and friendly hosting for an hour, a day or longer.

 Deer farming and production of venison and velvet are the key farming operations and recent projects on the farm include water quality research, One Health reviews and seed production.

 The Bell family have owned Criffel since the 1960s.
-The property was a sheep station from the 1850s and was home to an intriguing part of Otago mining history in the later part of the nineteenth century.
-Criffel Station was converted into one of New Zealand’s largest deer and breeding stud farms in 1993:
+The property was a sheep station from the 1850s and hosted an intriguing episode in Otago gold mining history in the later part of the nineteenth century.

-These days the farm runs predominantly Eastern European red deer comprised of a commercial herd, elite herd, finishing stock and stags for velveting and mating.
+These days the farm runs predominantly Eastern European red deer divided across a commercial herd, elite herd, finishing stock and stags for velveting and mating.

 The property runs as four farming operations – hill breeding, venison finishing, velveting and a stud operation.
 The stud operation utilises breeding values with a primary focus on venison growth to 12 months.
 DNA technology is used to produce top quality breeding hinds and stags.
 The genetics are passed directly to the commercial operation and other commercial buyers.

-Criffel Station has a philosophy of One Health – a healthy environment, healthy animals and healthy people.
-This encompasses future generation sustainability allowing ongoing enhancement and enjoyment of the land.
+Criffel Station’s One Health philosophy — a healthy environment, healthy animals and healthy people — includes a focus on sustainability for future generations, allowing ongoing enhancement and enjoyment of the land.